adamdavis99/Image-Cartoonisation/README.md

 ## Basic Image cartoonisation web app
-#### This is a simple image cartoonisation web app created with Streamlit and OpenCV.
+#### This is a simple image cartoonisation web app created with Streamlit and OpenCV :heart:.
 ##### Any image can be converted to cartoon using edge detection and region smoothing

 ![Web app](Images/input.png)